ziadmohamedd8/Ecommerce_System/README.md

 ## Description

-Ecommerce_System is a comprehensive system for managing an ecommerce platform.
+Ecommerce_System is a simple comprehensive system for managing an ecommerce platform.
 It includes functionalities for managing products, orders, customers, and more.
 This repository serves as the core codebase for the system.

 ## Features